day8/re-frame/docs/FAQs/DoINeedReFrame.md

 "how do I manage state".
 And, coordination issues like "How do I put up a spinner when waiting for the database, and take it down correctly?".
 How do I ensure efficient view updates?
 How do I write my control logic in a way that's testable.
+How should new websocket packets be communicated with the broader app.
+Or GET failures.

 These questions accumulate.
 Reagent, by itself, provides little guidance and, so, you'll need to come up with your own solutions.
-The choices you make will accumulate too and, over time, will become baked into into your code base, becoming increasingly difficult to revisit.
+The choices you make will accumulate too and, over time, will become baked into your code base, becoming increasingly difficult to revisit.

 Now, any decision which is hard to revisit later is an architectural decision -